Women, peace and security

 We are mandated to address gender through specific Security Council Resolutions on Women Peace and Security.

 A UN Police Officer with UNAMID visits a woman's home at Zam Zam Internally Displaced Persons (IDP) Camp near El Fasher, Sudan.

-At the international level, the UN Security Council has adopted five resolutions on Women Peace and Security:
+At the international level, the UN Security Council has adopted seven resolutions on Women Peace and Security: